 - Your host will eventually shut down your site because of the copyright infringement.

-Following these simple steps can assure you that you work more efficiently, that you spend your time more wisely, and that your blog is not inactive even while you are away on holiday or disconnected.
+Following these simple steps can assure you that you work more efficiently, that you spend your time more wisely, and that your site is not inactive even while you are away on holiday or disconnected.

-Your visitors will always get fresh content, comments will be moderated, traffic will be coming in and your blogging momentum will keep on going.
+Your visitors will always get fresh content, comments will be moderated, traffic will be coming in and your momentum will keep on going.